wcotton229/nyt-react-scrapper/README.md

-# New York Times Mongo Scrapper
+# New York Times React Search
-Mongo Scraper scrapes the New York Times and shows the title and summary.
-There's an option to save articles and, once saved, add notes.
-Notes and scraped article data is saved on Mongo via mongoose.
+React Search uses an API to get articles from the New York Times and components to show the articles.
+Articles can be saved into another component and the Mongo database.

+Following the process all the way through:

+* Front end: The user clicks a button (pages/Articles.js) which calls an API CRUD action (utils/API.js) and moves server-side.
+* Back end: This (the utils/API.js from above) uses Axios to make API CRUD calls within the app (routes/api/articles.js).
+This routes the CRUD call to the specific method in the controllers/articlesController.js.
+This manipulates the article model for the database.

-It's a full stack application using node and express for the server, deployment on Heroku, Mongo for the database, and Handlebars for the front-end.
-It follows a MVC (model view controller) design.
+It's a full stack application using node and express for the server, deployment on Heroku, Mongo for the database, and React.js for the front-end.

 ## Instructions

-1. Click "Scrape new articles" to scrape the New York Times website.
-2. Save the article or read it.
-3. Click "Saved Articles" to see the ones you saved.
-4. Add notes, delete them from saved, or read them.
+1. Enter in the topic, start year, and end year and click "search".
+2. Click the article to open in a new window and read it or click "Save Article" to move it to the Saved section.
+3. Saved articles can be removed from the app and database.

 ## Built With

 * JavaScript - Makes it interactive
-* Handlebars - Templating language
+* React - JavaScript library for building user interfaces
 * Bootstrap - Makes it pretty
 * Node - Executes JavaScript server-side
 * Express - Web framework for Node.js